pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

 # Automating the solution

 So, that's nice.
 I can disassembly Slang's output and patch it by hand and... yeah there's no way I'm making that my workflow.
-Absolutely not. _Ephatically: **Hell no.**_
+Absolutely not. _Ephatically: **hell no.**_

-The actual list of patches that the shader required is pretty short, so I decided to see how far I could push my regex-based approach from the earlier `OpCapability` experiment.
+The actual list of patches that the shader required is pretty short, so I decided to see how far I could push the simple regex-based approach from the earlier `OpCapability` experiment.
 But I'd need more regexes for this:

 ```csharp
 [GeneratedRegex(@"^\s*OpCapability\s+(?<name>\w+)\s*$", RegexOptions.Compiled | RegexOptions.Singleline | RegexOptions.CultureInvariant)]